Medical Device Regulation (MDR)

 Company responsibility/safety officer

-A significant change for your company results from the requirement of the EU bodies for a responsible person in their organization to be accountable for regulatory compliance.
+A significant change for your company results from the requirement of the EU bodies for a responsible person who is responsible for regulatory compliance in their organization.

 Quality management

 The FDA Medical Device 21 CFR 820 (FDA = U.S. Food and Drug Administration) stipulates the requirements for management systems of medical device manufacturers.
-In this function, Device 21 CFR 820 is the counterpart to ISO 13485.
-The core requirement is that procedural instructions such as document control, procurement, development and production are documented and implemented analogously.
+In this function, the 21 CFR 820 device is the equivalent of ISO 13485.
+The core requirement is that process instructions such as Document Control, Procurement, Development and Production are documented and implemented analogously.

 Market surveillance mechanisms